dannng/dannng.github.io/docs/glossary.markdown

 Similar to: uncompressed disk image

 ### Render
-To take raw data and convert it into human-consumable format.
+To take raw data and convert it into a human-consumable format.

 E.g., raw contents of jpeg as bitstream vs rendering as picture, html doc rendered as audio stream by screen reader

 ### Resource fork
 In HFS file systems, a secondary stream of content that includes extra data, such as GUI placement data determining where a file should appear in a window.
-For executable content, there are other metadata embedded in the resource fork that must be preserved in order to execute content.
+For executable content, there are other metadata embedded in the resource fork that must be preserved to execute content.

 See also:
 - [Fork (file system)](https://en.wikipedia.org/wiki/Fork_(file_system)) (Wikipedia)